Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 I have sacrificed all my former wealth and security, and am acting as if I believe everything is at stake, for everyone, and that the only way I can keep my loved ones safe is if we land humanity and our planet towards a safe trajectory towards the [[Best Possible Future]] for [[All]].
 For the first time in history, it is possible, and everything we could ever need is at hand.

-I beg you to Join Us for the opportunity and adventure of a lifetime.
+I invite you to Join Us for the opportunity and adventure of a lifetime.
 ## Details

 There of course will need to be a world class messaging and communication platform that reaches out invitationally to every family and tribe, in all 1,000 languages.